Stackclash/5e-vault/5. Mechanics/Bestiary/Monstrosity/Skulk (MPMM).md

 >
 > Some children have imaginary friends that their parents can't see.
 Sometimes those invisible friends aren't imaginary.

 Skulks are the soulless shells of travelers who became lost in the Shadowfell, wandering its gray wastes until they lost all sense of self.
-They are so devoid of identity that they have become permanently [[Conditions#invisible|invisible]].
+They are so devoid of identity that they have become permanently [[\5.
+Mechanics\Rules\Conditions.md#invisible|invisible]].
 Only children can see a skulk without the help of a mirror or a special candle.
 On the rare occasions when a skulk is visible, it appears as a drab, featureless, hairless biped.

 A skulk can be summoned from the Shadowfell by performing a ritual, and it is bound to obey the summoner's commands for 30 days.
 During this time, if the skulk is visible, an astute observer might deduce who summoned it, because the skulk assumes a vague likeness of its master.